-Your task is to paralleise this serial code using the non-iterative constructs of OpenMP.
+Your task is to parallelise this serial code using the non-iterative constructs of OpenMP.
 You might find it useful to print out the current thread number (omp\get\thread\num) and the current level of nested parallelism (omp\get\level) to give you an idea of how threads are being created and used as part of this parallel recursion.

-• Because the sort function is recursive, our use of directives represents nested parallelism.
-Basically we want to allow for a thread to be further split numerous times on each recursive call to the function.
-To support this you will need to call the omp\set\nested(1) function (or omp\set\nested(.true.) in Fortran) at the start of your code.
+Because the sort function is recursive, our use of directives represents nested parallelism.
+Basically we want to allow for a thread to be further split numerous times on each recursive

-- We will first focus on the parallel sections directive, with this construct wrapping both calls to sort so that each of these is their own section.
+- call to the function.
+To support this you will need to call the omp\set\nested(1) function (or omp\set\nested(.true.) in Fortran) at the start of your code. - We will first focus on the parallel sections directive, with this construct wrapping both calls to sort so that each of these is their own section.
 Effectively this is a non-iterative work sharing construct and specifies that the enclosed section(s) are to be divide amongst a team of threads.
 Using this directive, we can utilise nested parallelism, where a thread from the team is used for executing each section directive recursively.
 Therefore, you want two sections directives, one for each recursive call into the sort function and a parallel sections wrapping these.
 For the parallel sections directive, you should also specify what data is shared between the sections. - At the end of the parallel sections region of code, your application will block for both sections to complete.
-This is effectively fork/join, where each section forks to a separate thread and then the main thread waits for these to complete (join back up.) - Timing is provided, see how your newly parallelised version using OpenMP sections to implement fork/join compares performance wise against the serial code. - We have assumed, until this point, the creation of two sections one for each recursive call to sort.
-However, this leaves the calling thread idle and potentially wastes resources (the same reason why we reused one of the workers for the mergesort with a process pool in the previous practical).
-Instead, you can just use one section for the first recursive call to sort and the current thread itself calls into the second sort recursive call.
-What impact (if any) does this have on performance? - You can add some tracking of the OpenMP thread number, nesting level and pivot inside the sections (see code snippet).
+This is effectively fork/join, where each section forks to a separate thread and then the main thread waits for these to complete (join back up.) - Timing is provided, see how your newly parallelised version using OpenMP sections to implement fork/join compares performance wise against the serial code. - You can add some tracking of the OpenMP thread number, nesting level and pivot inside the sections (see code snippet).
 Do the reported numbers make sense?

 '''

 printf ("My id %d my depth %d pivot=%d\n", omp_get_thread_num(),

-omp get level(), pivot)
+omp_get_level(), pivot)

 '''